Skelly0/Publicia/documentation/Publicia Documentation.md

 - Configure dynamic temperature settings for response quality and relevance
 - Optimize reranking settings based on your needs

+### Hybrid Search Configuration

+Configure the hybrid search system for optimal performance:

+- Adjust embedding vs. BM25 weights (default: 60% embedding, 40% BM25)
+- Modify RERANKING settings to control result filtering
+- Consider customizing the contextual retrieval prompt for your specific domain
+- Tune the fusion parameters if results aren't meeting expectations
+- Use `/export_prompt` to see how context is being added to chunks

+### Contextual Retrieval Best Practices

+- Keep original documents well-structured for better context generation
+- Use descriptive section headings and clear organization
+- If context seems inadequate, consider manually enhancing document structure
+- Remember that context is generated once during document addition
+- For critical documents, consider regenerating embeddings after code updates

 ### Backup Strategies

 - Regularly back up the following directories: